Healthy & Easy Sweet Potato Casserole Recipe

 One of the tastiest vegetables that sees its peak in autumn, the nutrition-rich sweet potato is packed with a variety of vitamins and potassium.
 Plus it ranks much lower on the glycemic scale than regular old potatoes, which makes this vegetable a great alternative to starchy carbs.

 While many sweet potato recipes are often relegated to a side dish, the potatoes take center stage at the table in my sweet potato casserole recipe.
+(A side dish that fits nicely next to this casserole?
+Our roasted Brussels sprouts recipe.)

 Gluten- and meat-free, this is a healthy, delicious alternative to the calorie-packed versions, made with all-natural ingredients — there are no canned potatoes here!
 It’s perfect to serve around the holiday season or anytime you’re feeding a crowd.